harshil070/BSE_GCR_Portfolio/index.md

 For my final milestone, I made my motors work so they move to a 180-degree rotation twice and then stop for 1 to 2 seconds and repeat that loop.
 So far, I still have to figure out my Bluetooth module connection issue for my controller and car.
 I plan to finish connecting my modules and a lot of modifications like the car being able to do a wheelie, etc. I learned a lot about accelerometers and Bluetooth modules since I had a lot of debugging to do.
 I hope to learn more advance technologies and ways to make more difficult robots.

 # Schematics
 Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resources for creating professional schematic diagrams, though BSE recommends Tinkercad because it can be done easily and for free in the browser.

 # Code
 ```c++